Construction Projects

 These projects are performed on roadways that require a surface maintenance.
 Milling (removal of 2” of existing roadway surface) is completed prior to repaving where curbing is present.
 Where curbing is not present, the roadway is shimmed and repaved.
 Once the pavement is installed, the roadway is striped.
 The following is a list of current pavement restoration projects within the City:

 • Maple Hill Road – Lake Shore Drive to Beaver Road.
-Spencer awarded the contract and will begin spring 2024.
+Spencer scheduled to begin work July 2024.

 • South Witham Road – Penley Corner Road to Sopers Mill Road.
-Spencer awarded the contract and will begin spring 2024.
+Spencer scheduled to begin work July 2024.

 • Holbrook Road – North Auburn Road to Minot Town Line.
-Spencer awarded the contract and will begin spring 2024.
+Spencer scheduled to begin work July 2024.

 Miscellaneous Projects